-5.4.1.2.1.5.
-RNAV operations where RNP is specified on parallel tracks or ATS routes.
+5.4.1.2.1.5 RNAV operations where RNP is specified on parallel tracks or ATS routes.
 Within designated airspace or on designated routes, where RNP is specified, lateral separation between RNAV-equipped aircraft may be obtained by requiring aircraft to be established on the centre lines of parallel tracks or ATS routes spaced at a distance which ensures that the protected airspace of the tracks or ATS routes does not overlap.

-5.4.1.2.1.6.
-Lateral separation of aircraft on parallel or non-intersecting tracks or ATS routes.
+5.4.1.2.1.6 Lateral separation of aircraft on parallel or non-intersecting tracks or ATS routes.
 Within designated airspace or on designated routes, lateral separation between aircraft operating on parallel or non-intersecting tracks or ATS routes shall be established in accordance with table 5-2.

-Minimum Spacing between tracks Performance Requirements Additional Requirements Airspace where SLOP is not Authorized or is only authorized Upto 0.5 NM.
-Airspace where SLOP upto 2 NM is authorized.
-Navigation Communication Surveillance 93 km (50 NM) 93 km (50 NM) RNAV 10 (RNP 10) RNP 4 RNP 2 Types of Communication other than Direct controller-pilot VHF voice 37 km (20 NM) 42.6 km (23 NM) RNP 4 RNP 2 RCP 240 Conformance monitoring shall be ensured by establishing an ADS-C event contract specifying a lateral deviation change event with a maximum of 5 NM threshold & a waypoint change 37 km (20 NM) 42.6 km (23 NM) RNP 2 Or GNSS Equipage Types of communication other than Direct controller-pilot VHF voice While one aircraft climbs/descends through the level of another aircraft remaining in level flight.
-27.8 km (15NM) 33.4 km (18 NM) RNP 2 Or GNSS Equipage Direct controller pilot VHF voice communication U
+Mimimum Spacing between trac cks P Performance Requirement nts Addi tional Requirements Airspace where SLOP is not Authorized or is only authorized Upto 0.5 NM.
+Airspace where SLC 2 NM is authorized. n Communication Surveillance 93 km (50 NM) 93 km (50 NM) RNAV 10 (RNP 10) RNP 4 RNP 2 Types of Communication other than Direct controller-pilot V voice 37 km (20 NM) 42.6 km (23 NM) RNP 4 RNP 2 RCP 240 Conformance monitoring shall be ensured by establishing an ADS-C event contract specifying a lateral deviation change event with a maximum of 5 NM threshold & a waypoint change.
+37 km (20 NM) 42.6 km (23 NM) RNP 2 Or GNSS Equipage Types of communication other than Direct controller-pilot VHF voice While one aircraft climbs/descends through the level of another aircraft remaining in level flight.
+27.8 km (9NM) N/A RNP 2 Or GNSS Equipage Direct controller pilot VHF voice communication 16.7 km (9NM) RNP 4 RNP 2 RCP 240 RSP 180 While one aircraft climbs/descends through the level of another aircraft remaining in level flight.
+13 km (7NM) N/A RNP 2 Direct controller pilot VHF voice communication While one aircraft climbs/descends through the level of another aircraft remaining in leve flight